If your controller has an issue, refer to the Xbox One Wireless Controller Model 1708 Troubleshooting guide.

 - The controller now features a 3.5mm headphone jack, which makes the headset adapter optional.
-With the headphone jack integrated into the controller, you no longer need to use the headset adapter to use 3rd party headsets that use a 3.5mm headphone jack.
-Note: While the headset adapter is no longer required and can be controlled in software, the headset adapter will continue to work.
+With the headphone jack integrated into the controller, the headset adapter requirement is not an issue anymore if you want to use 3rd party headsets.
+Note: While the headset adapter is no longer required, adjusting the volume or muting your headset will need to be done in software.
+Users who want hardware control will need the headset adapter.

 Features unique to the 1708:

 - The back plastic on the controller has a texture that is very different from both the 1537 and 1697.

 - The front faceplate eliminates the plastic X button cover that was present on previous controllers.
 The plastic cover that holds the sync button in the controller no longer covers the front of the controller.

 - Microsoft offers the 1708 controller in White, Black, Green, Orange, Red and Blue as standard colors.
 If these colors are not to your liking, special edition controllers are released occasionally.

 - This controller was the first controller to offer the Xbox Design lab option though the Microsoft store.
 The entire controller can be customized to the color scheme you want, which means that Microsoft probably has the option to make the controller look a certain way if none of the default options are to your liking.
 However, this option adds $20 to the base price of the controller.